 I caught the travel bug at a very young age.
 Growing up, my parents instilled in me a love for adventure and curiosity about the world.
 In college, when I was given the chance to study abroad in Florence, I was over the moon.
 I took every opportunity I could to go or see something new, my goal was (and still is) to see it all.
 Travel opened the door to so many new passions, including wine, food, history, art, and connecting with people from different cultures.

 Now, I’m lucky to turn my passion into a career.
-From the vibrant streets of London to the Scottish Highlands, the vineyards of France to the peaks of Switzerland, this job has taken me to such beautiful places.
+From the vibrant streets of London to the Scottish Highlands and colorful Irish villages, and from the vineyards of France to the snowy peaks of Switzerland, this job has taken me to some beautiful places.
 I only hope that I can build experiences for my clients that make them fall in love with travel as deeply as I have.

 -